jaydenwindle/senv/README.md

 $ senv decrypt .env.prod.encrypted  # Looks for $DOTENV_PROD_PASS or .env.prod.pass
 $ senv decrypt .env.prod.suffix     # Looks for $DOTENV_PROD_SUFFIX_PASS or .env.prod.suffix.pass
 ```

+If both an environment variable and a password file are present for an individual `.env` file,
+`senv` will default to using the environment variable.

 #### CLI Argument (insecure)
 You can also pass in your password as a command line argument, like so: